PoCInnovation/Workshops/p2p/7.Voting-system/README.md

 ### 📌 **Tasks**:

-- Create a structure `Voter`
+- Create a structure `Voter` containing a boolean named `voted` and an uint `id`.
 - Code the `vote` function.
-It should take an id in parameter.
+It should take the id of the proposal in parameter.
     - Check if the voter had already voted and if the id is correct.
     - Add a `voteCount` for the proposal.